 A Plan Gone Bad and Failed Execution

 The execution of the invasion failed from the start.
-On April 15 1961, the modified bombing plan which called for the use of CIA obtained old B-26 bombers based in Nicaragua and painted to look like Cuban air force planes, bombed Cuban airfields.
+On April 15, 1961, the modified bombing plan which called for the use of CIA obtained old B-26 bombers based in Nicaragua and painted to look like Cuban air force planes, bombed Cuban airfields.
 Accounts differ, but Castro claimed that the bombers missed most of their targets leaving most of the Cuban Air Force intact but served in tipping Castro off to a possible invasion.
 In Florida, a “Cuban defector” who was in fact a Cuban pilot on the bombing mission, landed his “stolen” Cuban bomber in what was a much-publicized fake defection.
-Castro denied any such defection took place, while the US Ambassador to the UN, Adlai Stevenson, countered publicly that the US could not have been responsible and held up photos in the UN of the planes.
-Stevenson, who was not aware of the covert operation, inadvertently aided in unravelling the operation.
-Embarrassingly, the photos of the repainted planes revealed clues as to their origin and ruling out the likelihood of their being of Cuban origin, causing the planned subsequent bombings to be cancelled.
-On April 17, the CIA landed the 1,400 strong Brigade 2506 at the Bay of Pigs beach.
+Castro denied any such defection took place, while the U.S. Ambassador to the U.N., Adlai Stevenson, countered publicly that the U.S. could not have been responsible and held up photos in the U.N. of the planes.
+Stevenson, who was not aware of the covert operation, inadvertently aided in unraveling the operation.
+Embarrassingly, the photos of the repainted planes revealed clues as to their origin and ruled out the likelihood of their being of Cuban origin, causing the planned subsequent bombings to be canceled.
+On April 17, the CIA landed the 1,400-strong Brigade 2506 at the Bay of Pigs beach.
 Swiftly overwhelmed by a counterattack of the forewarned Cuban army, the invasion force was crushed within two days.
 More than 100 members of the exile brigade were killed, and some 1,200 were taken prisoner and held in Cuba for nearly two years.

 The Political Fallout